 Since manufacturers work with other businesses, it can be important for them to convey their credibility to partners and potential partners.
-Manufacturers can benefit from building their business credit because:
+Manufacturers may benefit from their business credit file because:

 - They make goods for other companies and will be counted on by those companies to deliver what they have promised.
-A good business credit profile can help convey a manufacturer’s capabilities to a potential partner.
+Their business credit profile may help convey a manufacturer’s capabilities to a potential partner.

-- When signing contracts with other businesses, manufacturers will want to get good terms.
-If a manufacturer has an incomplete business credit report or has inaccurate information, they may not get the best terms or conditions (this can be true of banks loans as well).
+- They will want to get good terms when signing contracts with other businesses.
+If a manufacturer’s business credit report isn’t up to date, they may not get the best terms or conditions (this can be true of bank loans as well).

-- Manufacturers may be able to help grow their business by winning more contracts or getting funding, and they can use their solid business credit report to help accomplish that.
+- A manufacturer may have opportunities to grow its business by winning more contracts or getting funding, and it can use its solid business credit profile to help accomplish that.

 The D‑U‑N‑S Number for Suppliers